-That’s why it’s time to change the batting lineup and send Mr. Calley to the bench where, instead of thinking about his own re-election, he may rethink the team’s goal (i.e. the party platform).
+That’s why it’s time to change the batting lineup and send Mr. Calley to the bench where, instead of thinking about his own re-election, he may rethink the team’s goal (i.e. standing on the party platform).

 Wes Nakagiri is a Platform Republican, and the Beltway GOP know it.
 Beltway insiders are afraid of Wes Nakagiri’s election because Beltway GOP have become comfortable doing the bidding of special interests in Lansing and D.C. who dazzle their eyes with shiny baubles.
 Men like Obama tell them to jump, and they respond, “How high?”

 That is why Platform Republicans are moving to change party leadership where it can be changed.
 That is why Platform Republicans are working hard to nominate Wes Nakagiri as Michigan’s next Lieutenant Governor.

 Wes Nakagiri aims to unify the party by upholding the party’s platform – especially its most crucial planks, including the calls to REPEAL OBAMACARE and STOP COMMON CORE.